Mekhi Becton: New York Jets

 On September 12, 2021, Becton suffered an apparent knee injury and was carted off the field.
 It was revealed that Becton had suffered cartilage damage, which required surgery, putting him out for 4–6 weeks.
 He was placed on injured reserve on September 14, 2021.

 On July 27, 2022, after George Fant was moved to left tackle, Becton was shifted to right tackle.
 On August 8, during training camp, Becton was diagnosed with an avulsion fracture of his right kneecap.
 Eight days later, the Jets placed him on injured reserve, and he missed the entire 2022 season.

 Becton was mostly healthy in 2023 and started 16 games.

 Philadelphia Eagles

 On April 29, 2024, Becton signed a one-year contract with the Philadelphia Eagles.
 With little chance of gaining a starting spot at the tackle position, he was given the opportunity to move to guard.
 The transition was so successful that he quickly became the Eagles starting right guard.
 He started 15 games and helped the Eagles win Super Bowl LIX against the Kansas City Chiefs.

 Los Angeles Chargers

 On March 14, 2025, Becton signed a two-year, $20 million contract with the Los Angeles Chargers.

+On March 4, 2026, the Chargers released Becton, saving $9.7 million against the salary cap.